-The following may have caused acute health effects in some personnel during deployment at As Sulamaniyah and vicinity, Iraq:
+The following may have caused acute health effects in some personnel during deployment at ATNRC and vicinity that includes COP Cashe South, Dolby, PB Red, and JSS Zubaida:

-Inhalable coarse particulate matter less than 10 micrometers in diameter (PM10); food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrhea-protozoal, brucellosis); other endemic diseases (cutaneous leishmaniasis, Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne, leptospirosis, schistosomiasis, Tuberculosis (TB), rabies, Q fever); and heat stress.
-For food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrhea-protozoal, brucellosis), if ingesting local food and water, the health effects can temporarily incapacitate personnel (diarrhea) or result in prolonged illness (hepatitis A, typhoid fever, brucellosis).
+Food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrhea-protozoal, brucellosis, hepatitis E); other endemic diseases (cutaneous leishmaniasis, Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne, leptospirosis, schistosomiasis, Tuberculosis (TB), rabies, Q fever); and heat stress.
+For food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrhea-protozoal, brucellosis, hepatitis E), if ingesting local food and water, the health effects can temporarily incapacitate personnel (diarrhea) or result in prolonged illness (hepatitis A. typhoid/paratyphoid fever, brucellosis, hepatitis E).
 Risks from food/waterborne diseases may have been reduced with preventive medicine controls and mitigation, which includes hepatitis A and typhoid fever vaccinations and only drinking from approved water sources in accordance with standing CENTCOM policy.
-For other vector-borne endemic diseases (cutaneous leishmaniasis, Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne), these diseases may constitute a significant risk due to exposure to biting vectors; risk reduced to Low by proper wear of the treated uniform, application of repellent to exposed skin and bed net, and appropriate chemoprophylaxis, as well as minimizing areas of standing water and other vector-breeding areas.
+For other vector-borne endemic diseases (cutaneous leishmaniasis, Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne), these diseases may constitute a significant risk due to exposure to biting vectors; risk reduced to 'Low' by proper wear of the treated uniform, application of repellent to exposed skin, bed net use, and appropriate chemoprophylaxis, as well as minimizing areas of standing water and other vector-breeding areas.
 For water contact diseases (leptospirosis, schistosomiasis) activities involving extensive contact with surface water increase risk.
 For respiratory diseases (TB), personnel in close-quarter conditions could have been at risk for person-to-person spread.
 Animal contact diseases (rabies, Q fever), pose year-round risk.
-For heat stress, risk can be greater during months of May through October and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions.
-Risks from heat stress may have been reduced with preventive medicine controls, work-rest cycles, and mitigation.
+For heat stress, risk can be greater during months of April through October, and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions.
+Risks from heat stress may have been reduced with preventive medicine controls, workrest cycles, proper hydration and nutrition, and mitigation.